computationalmystic/Zephyr-group12/Sprint 2/README.md

 ## Revised ERD
 ![ERD](../ERD/RevisedERD1.png)
 ![ERD](../ERD/RevisedERD2.png)
-## What is necessary for your whole system to work – data sources, functions, etc. The full inventory.
+## What is necessary for your whole system to work
+- Data sources: Temperature sensors data
+- Functions: Set temperature

 ## Show clearly how the different software components communicate.
 - The software will read in and display to the user temperature values from sensors placed throughout the home.